What are Monthly Active Users (MAU)?

 On the other hand, Twitter’s definition of the metric is slightly different:

-MAU: A Twitter user who logged in or were otherwise authenticated and accessed Twitter through the website, mobile website, desktop or mobile applications, SMS, or registered third-party applications or websites in the 30-day period ending on the date of measurement.
+MAU: A Twitter user who logged in or was otherwise authenticated and accessed Twitter through the website, mobile website, desktop or mobile applications, SMS, or registered third-party applications or websites in the 30-day period ending on the date of measurement.

 Generally, the number of monthly active users is calculated using a company’s internal data.
 The recognition of unique users is executed using an identifier such as a username or email.